Jane Weinstock

-Jane Weinstock is a film director and writer.
+Jane Weinstock is an American film director and writer.
 Her films have been shown at the Toronto International Film Festival, the Venice Film Festival, the Sundance Film Festival the Berlin International Film Festival, and the Tribeca Film Festival.
 Her writings have been published in Art in America, Camera Obscura, m/f and October.

 Education

 Weinstock graduated from Princeton University and attended graduate programs at the Paris Film Program and the Slade School of Fine Art in London.
 She received a masters from NYU in Cinema Studies.

 Career

 Art and film writing

 Before Weinstock became a filmmaker, she was an academic, who taught at NYU, UCLA, and CalArts.
 She regularly published writing on film theory through lenses of feminism and psychoanalysis in academic journals such as Camera Obscura, Screen, m/f, and October.
 She continues to publish art writing, and has written on the artists Suzanne Bocanegra, Jeff Wall, Barbara Kruger, John Cassavetes, Sally Potter, Martha Rosler, Anthony McCall and Andrew Tyndall, Barbara Bloom, Mary Kelly, and Christian Boltanski.